 The following are some suggestions and observations on exercise and weight loss:

 - With intense exercise, the metabolism continues to burn calories before returning to its resting level.
 This state of elevated metabolism can last for as little as a few minutes after light exercise to as long as several hours after prolonged or heavy exercise.

 - Of the standard aerobic machines, the treadmill burns the most calories.
 It may be particularly effective when used in multiple short bouts during the day.
 Frequent, short exercise sessions of as little as 10 minutes each (about four times a day) may be the most successful exercise program for obese people.

-- Resistance or strength training replaces fat with muscles.
-It should be performed two or three times a week.
+- Resistance or strength training builds muscles.
+It should be performed 2 or 3 times a week.

 - Changes in fat and muscle distribution may differ between men and women.
 Men tend to lose more abdominal fat than women.
 In one study, women in aerobic and strength training programs lost fat in their arms and trunk, but did not gain muscle tissue in these regions.

 Warning Note.
 Because obesity is one of the risk factors for heart disease and diabetes, anyone who is overweight must discuss their exercise program with a doctor before starting.
 Suddenly starting a demanding exercise program can be very dangerous.